Drew Pavlou: Later protest activity

+Protest in Brisbane

+In May 2023, Pavlou received two fines totalling $1,000 after a protest he conducted against the Chinese consulate in Brisbane in May 2022.
+Pavlou had held a handwritten sign in Queen Street Mall reading "Nothing happened on June 4, 1989, change my mind" in reference to the Tiananmen Square massacre, with this form of protest being modelled on an internet meme.
+He refused to pack up the protest when a Brisbane City Council officer directed that he needed to do so.
+The fines were given for the sign and for the refusal.
+Pavlou unsuccessfully challenged the fines in two appeals, with the total amount he owed to the court increasing in May 2024 to $10,000 – including the original fine, Brisbane City Council legal fees, and court costs – after his second appeal.
+None of Pavlou's convictions were recorded, allowing him to further pursue a legal career.
+Pavlou completed paying off these fines in February 2026, after receiving donations from supporters.

 2022 Wimbledon Peng Shuai Protest

-Pavlou (second from right) and friends wearing "where is Peng Shuai" t-shirts at the 2022 Australian Open.

-On 10 July 2022, Pavlou was thrown out of the 2022 Wimbledon men's singles final for interrupting the match to shout "where is Peng Shuai" in reference to the Chinese tennis player who disappeared after accusing retired Vice Premier of China Zhang Gaoli of sexual assault.
-Pavlou claimed that security staff pushed him over a row of seats and down a flight of stairs where he hit his head on a wall while twisting his arms behind his back.
-Wimbledon officials denied Pavlou's claims that excessive force had been used against him.
-An All England Club spokesman stated, "a spectator was removed from Centre Court after disrupting play by shouting, running down the stairs and causing a nuisance to their fellow spectators.
-The individual was removed by security colleagues and escorted off the grounds"; while Pavlou stated, "I'm sorry that I disrupted the match for 30 seconds, I tried to pick a break in between games to silently hold up my WhereIsPengShuai sign but security immediately crash tackled me which is why I shouted out so people would hear Peng Shuai's name on the broadcast."
+On 10 July 2022, Pavlou was thrown out of the 2022 Wimbledon men's singles final for interrupting the match to shout "where is Peng Shuai", in reference to the Chinese tennis player who disappeared after accusing retired Vice Premier of China Zhang Gaoli of sexual assault.
+Pavlou claimed that security staff pushed him over a row of seats and down a flight of stairs – where he hit his head on a wall – while twisting his arms behind his back.
+Wimbledon officials denied Pavlou's claims of excessive force.
+An All England Club spokesman stated that "a spectator was removed from Centre Court after disrupting play by shouting, running down the stairs and causing a nuisance to their fellow spectators.
+The individual was removed by security colleagues and escorted off the grounds"; while Pavlou said, "I'm sorry that I disrupted the match for 30 seconds, I tried to pick a break in between games to silently hold up my WhereIsPengShuai sign but security immediately crash tackled me which is why I shouted out so people would hear Peng Shuai's name on the broadcast."